jagansingh93/trading_bot/readme.md

 # The Trading Bot
-By: Jagandeep Singh, Rohit Luthra, Aditya sheth
+By: Jagandeep Singh, Rohit Luthra, Aditya Sheth